 If colitis is refractory to continued medical therapy or if effective medication cannot be tolerated, colectomy or ileostomy might be the only effective therapy; however, this is seldom necessary.

-Evaluating treatment options is impaired by the fairly frequent occurrence of spontaneous remission of symptoms; however, positive placebo-controlled double-blind randomized trials of budesonide have been performed and reported in both LC and CC.
+Evaluating treatment options is impaired by the fairly frequent occurrence of spontaneous remission of symptoms; however, positive placebo-controlled double-blind randomized trials of budesonide have been performed and reported in both lymphocytic colitis (LC) and collagenous colitis (CC).

-A trial of dietary restriction and avoidance of potentially aggravating drugs (particularly nonsteroidal anti-inflammatory drugs) may alleviate symptoms in some patients, but many will require medical therapy.
+A trial of dietary restriction and avoidance of potentially aggravating drugs (particularly NSAIDs) may alleviate symptoms in some patients, but many will require medical therapy.

 Treatment should be initiated with the least toxic regimen or medication, with stronger medication used only if the milder treatment fails.
 Generally, 4-6 weeks should be allowed before deeming a particular medication is ineffective in the treatment of CC or LC.

 First line: Loperamide (Imodium AD) or diphoxylate/atropine (Lomotil) for mild diarrhea.

 Second line: Bismuth subsalicylate, two or three 262 mg tab tid or qid for 1-2 months (effective in up to 90% of patients); mesalamine, 3 g/d for 8 wk; or cholestyramine (especially if bile acid malabsorption is documented), at a mean dose of 8 g/d in moderate disease.